philmcminn/new-paper/README.md

 ### British vs American Spelling

-Firstly, as I remarked earlier in these instructions, please ensure you use a spell checker!
+As I remarked earlier in these instructions, please ensure you use a spell checker!
 Many text editors enable you to install a plugin so that you can see any misspelled words while you're editing your document.